shrijanshukla89/notes-export/README.md

     --    ~Library/Group Containers/group.com.apple.notes/Media).
     --  * Some attachment types (e.g. app links) show up as "Missing value" --  * Some formatting is lost.
-    --  * A note with the same title as a previously exported note will be --    overwritten.
     --  * It will exported notes in the "Recently Deleted" folder which --    haven't been purged from disk yet.
     --